intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 * **security** -- qualitative and quantitative analysis of bugs/vulnerabilities detected,
 * **usability** -- analysis of production quality and program-specific issues.

+{% include alert text='Our work is still in progress.
+Please refrain from sharing and mentioning it.' %}

 ### What is Intel MPX?

 In August 2015, Intel released Memory Protection Extensions (Intel MPX).